IamJac/MultipleLineGraph/README.md

 Multiple Line Graph

-In this program,the pyplot module from matplotlib module is used to plot the graph.The various functions used enable drawing of the multiple line graph.
+In this program,the pyplot module from the matplotlib package is used to plot the graph.The various functions used enable drawing of the multiple line graph.